 We follow the global benchmark for good career guidance practices to support schools in providing the best possible careerlinked education and guidance.

 Every school/college should have a stable, embedded programme of careerlinked education and guidance having trained career professionals responsible for it with the explicit backing of the senior management.
 The careers programme should be published on the school/college website in a way that enables students, parents, teachers and employers to access and give feedback.
-We follow global benchmark and a standard framework for career planning.

-By the age of 14, all students should have access to authentic information about occupations and the labour market to plan their career path and study options.
+By the age of 12, all students should have access to authentic information about occupations and the labour market to plan their career path and study options.
 Teachers/Parents should be encouraged to access the career website to support children.

 Students have different career planning needs at different stages.
 Some have to attend universities and others don’t have such plans.
-So, personalised career assessment and career dashboard should be provided to each student.
+So, a personalised career assessment and career dashboard should be provided to each student.
 School should keep systematic records of the advice given to each student and keep a track of their education or employment destinations after they leave school.